 Ceria sat on her great-grandmother’s lap and looked up.
 The small cottage was covered in hanging herbs, braids of garlic—every time she breathed in, a myriad of spices tickled her nose.
-She sneezed, and her great-grandmother laughed.
+She sneezed, and her great-grandmother sighed.

 “No one has told you yet, have they?
 They just tell you to stay clear of Humans, which is true enough.
 But no one’s told you of your other half, your heritage.”

 “That’s true.
 But how much of us is Elf?
 No one even remembers who they were now, do they?
 They aren’t in any legends—it’s just a word.
 Even the oldest stories only talk of half-Elves, not Elves.”

 “But they did exist?”

 “Oh yes.
 But only Dragons would remember them, I think.
 And even then, only the oldest of Dragons.
 Yet, we still call ourselves half-Elves after all this time, even though thousands…tens of thousands of years have passed.
 Why is that?”